siinwook/ResNet-CIFAR10-from-Scratch/results/README.md

 ### Interpretation

 - Deep neural network with residual architecture is easier to optimize
-- Skip connections used in every residual blocks, which represented as identity mapping, helps the responses flow easier.
+- Skip connections used in every residual blocks, which represented as identity mapping, helps responses flow easier.

 ---